 I know, so why am I trying to do it? 🙂

-I believe love is a state of being first, and from there we can each decide how to act.
+I believe love is a state of being.
+From that state, we can each decide how to act.
 Love is bigger than any one of us.
 And as Scott Peck says, it’s spiritual.
 And in that sense, we need to step out of ourselves to find it.
 We need to get a bit mystical.

 What we need from the people who love us (and vice versa) is never static.
 What is static is the source.
 Once we tap into that connection with the spirituality of love—with its source—we’ll know what to do and what not to do, not just for others, but also for ourselves.